mylovedsystem/IntrotoIIIF/content/Module1IIIF.md

 # Module 1: What is IIIF?

-At this point, you must be wondering **what IIIF is** and what its different feautures are. **Module 1** will walk you through the basics of the IIIF digital tool!
+At this point, you must be wondering **what IIIF is** and what its different features are. **Module 1** will walk you through the basics of the IIIF digital tool!

 By the end of this module, you will be able to: